mj1306/Brain_Tumor_Detection_CNN/README.md

 ## Project Overview

-The focus of this project is to develop an efficient CNN to segment brain tumors by training on the **BRATS 2020 dataset** using a **W-Net** (more on this later) Convolutional Neural Network.
+The focus of this project is to develop an efficient CNN to segment brain tumors by training on the **BRATS 2020 dataset** using a **W-Net** [more on this later](model-architecture) Convolutional Neural Network.
 The architecture takes 3D volumes (stacked along the z-xis) of T1, T1ce, T2, and FLAIR images and outputs #D segmentation maps labeling tumor sub-regions.

 ### Objectives:

 - Preprocess 3D MRI slices and create complete volumes.
 - Train the model on the volumetric data
 - Evaluate model performance nd visualize predictions

+## Dataset

+For the purpose of this project, I am using the BRATS 2020 dataset containing:
+- Muti-modal MRI scans: T1, T1ce, T2, and FLAIR
+- Ground truth (y) segmentation masks
+Each subject contains 3D volumes of shape (240,240,155) - 240 X 240 height and widh, 155 slices per modality.

+## Model Architecture